|Die Homepage der Familie Beis

 Every now and then I am asked about the sound of the converters or if I compared them to other devices by listening.
 My opinion concerning the quality of (not only my) converters is a very technical one and I must be a little careful because occasionally I might cause objections:

 It is very well known what kind of deviations from the original signal a human ear is able to hear (e.g. distortion, frequency response, noise etc.) and also in which amount and under which circumstances this is the case.
 All these deviations from the original signal are measurable with a precision and sensitivity far, far superior to the human ear.
 I believe that any electronic system that is able to process audio signals in a way that they are falsified far less than what a human ear is able to recognize has no "sound", i.e., it can not be distinguished from other systems with a comparable quality.
-Given that, any audible difference is either imagination(!) or a deliberate or unintentional deviation from neutrality (and thus again measurable).
+Given that, any audible difference is either imagination(!) or a deliberate or unintentional deviation from neutrality by design (and thus again measurable).
 This is why I do not believe in simple sound comparisons.
 Microphones and loudspeakers cannot and tube-amps shall not be neutral, for instance.

 My conviction in other words: Would I hear the difference between a naked piece of wire and my converters I'd bet, there is something wrong with them.
 Or with the wire.